 To make sure that a clinical study investigates the effect of the medicine, and not the effect of the doctor’s or the study participant’s expectations, studies are often double blind.
 That means that neither the doctor nor the study participants know what kind of therapy each study participant is receiving.
-Only after the study has been completed do they find out who has received the new medicine, and who has received the standard therapy or placebo.
+Only after the study has been completed they will know who has received the new medicine, and who has received the standard therapy or placebo.

 Before a clinical study begins, it must have ethical approval.
 This means that anyone who want to conduct a clinical study must first apply for approval from the Ethical Review Agency.
 To receive approval, the expected benefit of the study must outweigh any risks.
 The board also ensures that the information given to the study participants is sufficiently clear for them to decide whether to participate or not.
 Clinical trials using medicines and medical devices must also be approved by the Medical Products Agency.

 Participating in a clinical study is voluntary.
 Before accepting you are entitled to receive both verbal and written information about the planned study.
 For example, you will be given information about:

 - the purpose of the research

 - the therapy to be given and the additional examinations that need to be done